ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 <a name="drs"></a>
 #### Step 4.2 Reconfigure VMware Distributed Resource Scheduler (DRS)

-The migration involves reconfiguring the VMware Distributed Resource Scheduler (DRS) feature, in particular the affinity or anti-affinity rules for groups of hosts and VMs.
+Setting up a new vDC involves reconfiguring the VMware Distributed Resource Scheduler (DRS) feature, in particular the affinity or anti-affinity rules for groups of hosts and VMs.
 Please consult our guide about [configuring VMware DRS](../vmware-drs-distributed-ressource-scheduler/).

 Here is a checklist of aspects to take into account: